eno-lang/eno/README.md

 frozen and locked, with no further changes planned nor allowed from that point on, or in other words, eno *1.0.0 Final* (or whatever the name then) will be the next and last iteration of the language.

-## MIME Type

-On the internet eno documents are transferred as `text/eno`.